 People often ask me, “Ren, what is the BEST houseplant?” or “Ren, what would be the best houseplant for someone who kills every plant I touch?”

 I love all of my houseplants, but to be fair I do have some favorites.
-My Dwarf Banana Tree and my two Monsteras, and my Peace Lily are definitely in the top 3.
-It is hard to pick though because we currently have 31 houseplants and I love them all for different reasons.
+My Dwarf Banana Tree and my two Monsteras, and my Peace Lily are definitely in the top 10.
+It is hard to pick though because I have over 50 houseplants and I love them all for different reasons.

 Peace Lily: The Best Houseplant (Care Guide)

 - Peace Lillies can thrive in low light!
 This plant is a low light plant meaning that it does not need direct sunlight.
 They prefer to have bright, indirect light from a window that is nearby.
 They can be placed in a room with a window, but the farther away from the window they are, the less likely the flowers are to bloom.
 They can become “leggy” which means they will have more green leaves and fewer flowers.

 - Limited Watering Required!
 This plant is an easy-care houseplant making it one of the best houseplants.
 Peace Lilies need even moisture about once a week.
 These plants will tell you they are thirsty when they start to droop a little.
 In the summer, squirting the leaves and flowers with a little water will help them to stay wet and growing beautifully.
 Peace Lilies are hardy and can last a little while without much water.

 - Fertilize these plants only about every six weeks with a liquid 20-20-20 solution.

 - Peace Lilies are hearty and will survive in your home year-round!
 Even in the chilly winters in the midwest!
 Peace Lilies will flourish indoors at 65-85* temperatures.